writethedocs/www/docs/blog/2024-community-update.rst

 2025 Conferences
 ----------------

 We are still in the planning phase for our 2025 conferences, but expect the structure to remain similar.
-Our Portland conference will be **May 4-6, 2025**, and expect more updates about the other events as we get closer to the end of the year.
+Our Portland conference will be **May 4-6, 2025**, you can expect more updates about the other events later in the year.

 Kenya Event and Community Engagement
 ------------------------------------